-In addition, the only PE who adopts the CFCS CoC certificate seems to have found some hidden advantages of its furniture products in China's domestic market.
+In addition, the only PE who buys PEFC certified wood seems to have found some hidden advantages of its furniture products in China's domestic market.
+Actually during the 2008-2009 financial crisis, wood furniture exports from Guangdong severely declined due to shrinking demand in the U.S. and Europe.
+Consequently, the growth of domestic consumption has gained more attention from some SMEs.
 Unlike the 5 FIEs and 1 PE discussed above, this private enterprise sells the majority of its furniture products in the domestic market and has been seeking great loyalty from domestic customers.
-China's thriving middle class and flourishing property market in the Jingjinji (Beijing, Tianjin and Hebei), Yangtze River Delta and Pearl River Delta metropolises have driven the demand for high-quality wood furniture products with forest certification.
+China's thriving middle class and flourishing property market in the Jingjinji (Beijing, Tianjin and Hebei), Yangtze River Delta and Pearl River Delta metropolises have driven the demand for high-quality wood furniture products with forest certifications.
 The manager of the PE mentioned that their company has been facing growing pressures from local governments as well as some NGOs in these developed regions to adopt more rigorous social and environmental standards.
-Adopting the CFCS CoC certificate has provided the company with enhanced opportunities for traceability on their furniture products which can differentiate them from other competitors.
-From their perspective, this is also conducive to enlarging market shares in western countries, since CFCS has received endorsement from PEFC in 2014.
+Purchasing PEFC certified wood materials has provided the company with enhanced opportunities for quality control on their furniture products which can differentiate them from other competitors.
+From their perspective, it can help them consolidate and even enlarge market shares in China to choose wood with PEFC rather than FSC certification, for PEFC has been well harmonized with CFCS and will be fully acknowledged by the Chinese government.
+Meanwhile it is still conducive to maintain their market shares in western countries with the PEFC certification.